Faster Ray Tracing through Hierarchy Cut Code

-From Table \ref{tab_ANC}, we can see all these methods have small ANC when using 16 bits sorting key.
-At this time, their encoding is insufficient.
-Using longer sorting keys can improve tracing efficiency.
-However, the Two\_Point method already has a relatively large ANC value using 32 bits sorting key.
-This means that the ray has been fully encoded, and increasing sorting keys’ length has little effect on tracing efficiency.
-This is why Two\_Point method using 64 bits sorting key does not achieve significant performance improvement compared with 32 bits version.
-As we mentioned in Section 3.2, Two\_Point method suffers from boundary drift.
-Therefore, when the encoding is sufficient, its tracing efficiency is worse than hierarchy cut code.
-The other three types of methods have small ANC values using 32 bits sorting key, so they can still benefit from longer sorting keys.
+Analyzing Table \ref{tab_ANC}, we observe that all methods have a small ANC when using a 16-bit sorting key.
+This indicates that their encoding is insufficient at this level.
+Increasing the length of the sorting keys can enhance tracing efficiency.
+However, the TwoPoint method already exhibits a relatively high ANC with a 32-bit sorting key.
+This suggests that the rays have been fully encoded, and extending the sorting key length has minimal impact on tracing efficiency.
+This explains why the TwoPoint method with a 64-bit sorting key does not achieve significant performance improvement compared to the 32-bit version.
+As mentioned in Section 3.2, the TwoPoint method is prone to boundary drift.
+Thus, when the encoding is sufficient, its tracing efficiency is inferior to that of the hierarchy cut code.
+On the other hand, the other three methods exhibit small ANC values with a 32-bit sorting key, indicating that they can still benefit from longer sorting keys.

-In conclusion, increasing the encoding accuracy cannot always improve the tracing efficiency.
-When encoding method has a high ANC value, the encoding is already sufficient.
-Using longer sorting key cannot further boost the performance in that case.
-Therefore, increasing the coding accuracy is not a universal solution.
-An essential improvement direction is to ensure the consistency of traversal path coherence and ray spatial coherence measured by encoding method.
+In conclusion, increasing encoding accuracy does not always translate into improved tracing efficiency.
+When an encoding method has a high ANC value, the encoding is already sufficient.
+In such cases, extending the sorting key length does not provide significant performance gains.
+Therefore, increasing coding accuracy is not a universal solution.
+Instead, a crucial direction for improvement is ensuring the consistency between traversal path coherence and ray spatial coherence as measured by the encoding method.